shuntaochen/CaloJMVC/README.md

 Of course, I may switch to use existing frameworks such as springboot etc. in actual practices, but this one is to gain general mastery,,

+## Checkout the 'master' branch to see this whole project in progress

 Todos:
 1. performance tuning, load test
 2. fly weight for system created objects to avoid too many instantiation costing too much memory such as, satisfact, handler, some objects should be singleton.